 Create Your Own Itinerary

-One of the biggest benefits when it comes to traveling solo is that you’re able to create your own itinerary without having to worry about what anybody else wants you to do.
+One of the biggest benefits of solo travel is that you’re able to create your own itinerary without having to worry about what anybody else wants you to do.

 By creating your own itinerary you can explore where you want, check out all of the places that you want to see, eat at restaurants that you want to try out and just spend time doing your own thing.